Top tips for everyone

 If you’re wondering what you can do about climate change and nature loss, look no further.
 We’ve compiled a list of effective ways to reduce your carbon footprint.
-Hover over each panel below for some ideas.

 Individual action, alongside corporate activity and policy changes, is an essential aspect of helping Devon achieve net-zero carbon.